 - One at a time, dip the chicken strips into the egg mixture and flip until well coated.

-Recipe Tips
+Expert Tips

-- One of my favourite ways to save time with these chicken tenders is to make up a batch of the batter in advance.
+- One of my favorite ways to save time with these chicken tenders is to make up a batch of the batter in advance.
 I recommend doubling or tripling the recipe for the breading and storing it in an air-tight container in the cupboard.
 That way, when you go to make these chicken fingers, the majority of work is already done!

 - Another strategy I like to use if I’m tight on time is to buy the pre-cut chicken tenders.
 If the breading is already made and the chicken breasts are already cut into strips, all that you have to do is dip the chicken strips in the egg and breading and bake.
 So easy!

 - If you want the breading to be extra browned and crispy, place under the broiler for a minute or so in the last couple of minutes of baking.
-You may also wish to lightly spray the breaded chicken fingers with a bit of oil before placing in the oven.

 Recipe FAQs